salahradwan2210/Human-Action-Recognition-CNN-LSTM/README.md

 The `output` directory will contain files generated during training and testing:

 ### Visualization Files
-The following files will be automatically generated when running the model:
+After running the model, the following visualization files will be generated in the `output` directory:

+1. Training History (`training_history.png`)
+   - Shows model's learning progress
-- `training_history.png`: Shows training and validation accuracy/loss over epochs
+   - Displays training and validation accuracy/loss curves
+   - Final metrics achieved:
+     - Training Accuracy: 84.56%
+     - Validation Accuracy: 92.90%
+     - Best Validation Accuracy: 93.23%

+2. Confusion Matrix (`confusion_matrix.png`)
-- `confusion_matrix.png`: Displays model's classification performance
+   - Displays model's classification performance
+   - Shows accuracy for each action class
+   - Highlights:
+     - Perfect accuracy (100%) for HUGGING and POINTING
+     - Strong performance (>90%) for PUSHING and HANDSHAKING

+3. Class Distribution (`class_distribution.png`)
-- `class_distribution.png`: Shows distribution of samples across classes
+   - Shows balance of samples across classes
+   - Displays training and testing set distributions

 ### Video Processing
 When you run the model on a video file: